 Moral Injury and Medicine

-Working in the medical profession we can often encounter a stage where we question our worth or whether it is worth it.
+Working in the medical profession, we can often encounter a stage where we question our worth or whether it is worth it.
 We may feel guilty or ashamed of what we are doing in our work.
 It is a very common feeling and one that can be extremely debilitating.
 One reason we may question our worth as medical professionals is through moral transgressions.

 Moral injury is a concept in psychology and psychiatry.
 It is thought to arise from feelings of guilt or shame felt by an individual who has taken part in wrongdoing, for example, war crimes, genocide, torture, or other such atrocities.
 Whilst these are extreme examples of wrongdoing we can also experience moral injury if we are constantly put in a position in our work of feeling that we are not doing good or constantly having to compromise on what is right.

-A classic example in medicine might be feeling that we are constantly medicalising people’s problems i.e. providing medications or physical treatments when the root causes are far deeper than this.
+A classic example in medicine might be the feeling that we are constantly medicalising people’s problems, i.e. providing medications or physical treatments when the root causes are far deeper than this.
 Or being forced to discharge patients when the care available at home is inadequate because we need to create beds for “sicker patients”.

 Finding Your Ikigai in Medicine

 As I have noted, Ikigai is often translated as ‘reason for being, the reason why you get up in the morning.
 It is believed that your Ikigai must be fulfilled before you can die.
 While it is not always easy to find one’s Ikigai, there are some things to remember when searching for it.

 Many people search for a sense of meaning or Ikigai in their life.
 You may find your Ikigai by doing what you love and pursuing your passions.
 Ikigai is found through actions and not just through words.
 It can be found in medicine, as well as other professions.
 For those of us looking for our Ikigai, we can find it most easily by taking action and finding the things that speak to us and energize us.